Don’t Throw Your Old Christmas Lights in the Trash—Do This Instead

 In some cases, you want to opt for a new design scheme, more energy-efficient lights, or some other change, and have working older lights you no longer need.
 After bringing your family holiday cheer for years, don’t your Christmas lights deserve better than the dump?
 It might take a little digging to determine local needs or recycling availability, but there are plenty of options for repurposing or recycling working and broken Christmas lights.

-What’s in a set of holiday lights?
+What’s inside a set of holiday lights?

 There are a lot of materials inside a set of Christmas lights that contribute to making your season bright.
 Holiday light strings contain plastic, glass, copper, and even lead, all of which can harm the environment.
 If you dispose of holiday lights in the trash, they will sit in a landfill for years.
 Consider how many people throw out holiday lights year after year, and the ecological impact becomes painfully apparent.

-If you take holiday lights to a facility that’s specially equipped to handle them, the plastic, copper, glass, and lead can be reclaimed and reused.
-Not only does this mean your old holiday lights aren’t taking up space in a landfill, it also means that their “ingredients” aren’t going to waste.
-Here’s what to do with holiday lights to reduce your impact on the environment.
+If you take holiday lights to a facility that’s specially equipped to handle them, the metals and other materials can be reclaimed and reused.
+So, old holiday lights aren’t taking up space in a landfill, plus their components are reused.

 1. Take holiday lights to a local waste management facility.

-Check with your local home improvement stores like Lowe’s, The Home Depot, Ace Hardware, True Value, or Menards to find out if they accept and recycle Christmas lights that are no longer working.
-These stores often have drop-off areas specifically meant for holiday lights, but it might not be open year-round.
+Sometimes the best way to recycle some holiday lights is to take them right back to where you (probably) got them.
+Check with local home improvement stores like Lowe’s, The Home Depot, Ace Hardware, True Value, or Menards to find out whether and when they accept broken holiday lights.
+These stores often have a drop-off section specifically meant for holiday lights, but it might not be open year-round.